JudyNyibule/triangle/README.md

 2. WHAT: Once the sides have been inputed, the submit button sends the 3 arguments to a Javascript function isTriangle()  that checks [in order:]
 ## SCENARIO:
 -Do the sides inputed constitute a real triangle?
-    --IF TRUE [following the Triangle Inequality Theorem condition ] THEN a message displays to indicate it is a triangle and proceeds to display what type of triangle it is using the nested control flows.
+    * IF TRUE [following the Triangle Inequality Theorem condition ] THEN a message displays to indicate it is a triangle and proceeds to display what type of triangle it is using the nested control flows.
-    -- IF FALSE, THEN a message displays to indicate it is NOT a triangle and program ends.
+    * IF FALSE, THEN a message displays to indicate it is NOT a triangle and program ends.

 ![screenshot](images/screenShot1.png)
 ![screenshot](images/ScreenShot2.png)